cntoplolicon/grape/lm3dgp/README.md

-some exercises from [Learning Modern 3D Graphics Programming](http://www.arcsynthesis.org/gltut/) use GLUS instead of freeglut for osx
+some exercises from [Learning Modern 3D Graphics Programming](http://www.arcsynthesis.org/gltut/)

+use glus instead of freeglut for mac osx